 JICA’s African Business Initiative for the Youth

-Scholarship for Master’s programs through the African Business Initiative for the Youth (ABE-Initiative) sponsored by the Japanese Government will be available for studying in graduate programs at IUJ.
+Scholarship for Master’s programs through the African Business Initiative for the Youth (ABE-Initiative) sponsored by the Japanese Government are available for studying in graduate programs at IUJ.

 For details, please check the web pages of Japan International Cooperation Agency (JICA).
-The web pages will be renewed soon.
-2014 (not 2015) document
+T

 Interested applicants should send the application documents to the Japan International Cooperation Agency (JICA).